 There are many worthy players in the space.
 Magico makes a finely crafted speaker with a great cabinet and a wonderful sound.
 Former Bowers & Wilkins designer Lawrence Dickey’s new Vivid Audio, is a more new-school player with very aggressive industrial design, a killer cabinet, and pretty good prices.
 A sleeper in the mix here could be from Tekton Design.
 If you are looking to save even more money and can sacrifice some of the fit and finish stuff, their Pendragon speakers at $2,190 per pair can be custom finished, are super-easy to drive, and are a personal favorite.

 Final Thoughts on the Focal Sopra No. 2 Speakers…

 I change high-end audio speakers often as a matter of client relations as a publisher in the audiophile business.
-Right now, I have some killer Revel 228 BE floorstanding speakers that are about $10,000 a pair in my media room, and I love them.
+Right now, I have some killer Revel 228 BE floorstanding speakers (buy at Crutchfield) that are about $10,000 a pair in my media room, and I love them.
 I also have the itch to write a check for another pair of Focal Sopra No. 2s in a gorgeous and glamorous color.
 Consider the Focal Sopra No. 2 speakers to be very possibly an end game.
 Yes, there is a larger (thicker looking to my eye) Sopra No. 3 for a bit more money, and my dear friend and former writer Ken Taraszka has them finished in white down in Florida and he loves them and uses them without a sub, which fits his floor plan better.
 Either way, it is just hard to lose with the Focal Sopra line.
 They are easy to drive.
 They are even easier on the eyes.
 Comparably, they are easy on your pocketbook compared to say Wilson Audio, Bowers & Wilkins, and others.
 There’s just nothing not to like about the Focal Sopra No. 2 loudspeakers.